Your link text

 Paul saw that the city of Athens was given over to idols, which

 compelled him to preach the gospel immediately.
+In the past, Paul would wait for his companions.
+But, not this time.

 Paul had never been to Athens.
 But, like any first-time visitor, he probably toured the city.
 What he found disturbed and bothered him greatly.
 There were idols everywhere.
 Paul was provoked by the magnitude of the idolatry he saw all around him.